Early Childhood Education

 - Articulate and apply ethical principles to resolve complex issues.

-- Demonstrate for the members of a teaching team how to develop and maintain a safe and developmentally appropriate learning environment for young children.
+- Construct ideas for a teaching team on how to develop and maintain a safe and developmentally appropriate learning environment for young children.

 - Use evidence-based practice to plan and implement collaborative relationships amongst children, families and staff.

-- Utilize effective communication strategies to motivate staff, families and children.
+- Identify effective communication and emotional resilience strategies and practices that motivate and support staff, families and children.

 - SLO# 3 Analyze the role of a mentor in leadership and advocacy in the field of early childhood education.

-- Develop and apply advocacy strategies that facilitate positive outcomes.
+- Discuss advocacy strategies that facilitate positive outcomes.

 - Demonstrate knowledge of the legislative process and laws impacting the early care and education field.

-- Exhibit a commitment to professional development and leadership skills.
+- Exhibit a commitment to ongoing professional development, career growth, and leadership skills.

 ECE 430 Culture and Diversity in Early Childhood Education